Staying Connected at Home

 Drop by the 5th floor at 1663 Mission Street on Mondays or Wednesdays from 10am to 2pm for free one-on-one computer training and hands-on presentations in a friendly environment.
 Or see our calendar for a full list of current lab times and locations throughout San Francisco.

 Whether you’re just getting started or are looking for a new challenge, we have classes for you.
 Start with a class on something interesting to you such as social media, photography, or genealogy, and pick up computer basics as you need them.
 To find out about available topics, bring classes to your neighborhood, or to learn about upcoming presentations, view our calendar or contact Peter Karpathakis at 415-821-1003, ext.
 109 or email@example.com.

 In addition to labs open to the public, CLC works with adult day services centers across the city to teach computing skills to their participants.
 As part of our program, we introduces participants to accessible technologies that can increase communication options for people with vision, hearing and other disabilities.

 Other SF Connected Sites

-As part of the San Francisco Department of Aging and Adult Services’ SF Connected Program, Community Technology Network, Self-Help for the Elderly and Conard House also have computer training and specialty classes.
-To see a calendar of all free classes or for more information, go to www.sfconnected.org or call (415) 355-3555, visit the SF Connected map, or see the SF Connected class schedule.
+As part of the San Francisco Department of Disability and Aging Services’ SF Connected Program, Community Tech Network, Self-Help for the Elderly and Conard House also have computer training and specialty classes.
+For more information on free classes, call (415) 355-3555, visit the SF Connected map, or see the SF Connected class schedule.

 In addition, the San Francisco Public Library has expanded the number of computers in its branches and you can book time to use computers or to get help accessing information on-line.
 For a list of branch libraries with computer access, go to the San Francisco Public Library web site and search for Senior Computer Classes on the SFPL events page.[/vc_column_text][/vc_column][/vc_row]